EstelleGvl/Around-the-World/_posts/2024-01-13-puertorico.md

 {:.no_toc}
 ### [Camuy caves](https://maps.app.goo.gl/L7rTRpkXZbDezGzy8)
+Camuy Caves, also known as Parque Nacional de las Cavernas del Río Camuy, are a marvel of nature, formed over millions of years by the Camuy River.
+These expansive caves reveal an intricate underground world with impressive stalactite and stalagmite formations.

 The visit is quite expensive (18$ per person) but worth it.
 This is a very interesting natural spot and the guides are very knowledgeable.
 You will walk downhill about 20+ minutes to the entrance of the cave.
 We had no issue with this tour, but some of the people with us struggled a lot.
 If you are in decent shape, you will be fine.
 Otherwise, they have golf carts that can help you go back up at the end of the tour.

 You can book on their website [here]().
 The park is opened Wednesday through Sunday from 8:00 a.m. through 3:00 p.m.
 AST.
 For more information, please contact the Department of Natural Resources by calling (787) 898-3100 / (787) 999-2200 ext.
 3474 or emailing cavernasdecamuy@drna.pr.gov.